durul/wwdc2018/README.md

 ### System Frameworks
 - 702 - Your Apps and the Future of macOS Security
 - 704 - Best Practices and What’s New with In-App Purchases
+- 707 - New Ways to Work with Workouts
 - 708 - What’s New in Core ML, Part 1
 - 709 - What’s New in Core ML, Part 2
 - 710 - What’s New in User Notifications
 - 711 - Using Grouped Notifications
 - 712 - A Guide to Turi Create
+- 713 - Introducing Natural Language Framework
+- 716 - Object Tracking in Vision
 - 717 - Vision with Core ML

 ### Design
 - 801 - The Qualities of Great Design
 - 802 - Intentional Design
+- 803 - Designing Fluid Interfaces
 - 804 - The Life of a Button
 - 806 - Designing Notifications